storacha/specs/w3-access.md

 }
 ```

-Program invokes [access delegate] capability with the account delegation so it can be received anywhere Alice logs in with her account.
+The program invokes an [access delegate] capability with the account delegation so it can be received anywhere that Alice logs in with her account.

 ```json
 {